click on photo to go back ...

 Enter Phillips H. Lord, a native of Maine, who created Sunday Evening at Seth Parker's (NBC, 1929) with Lord himself as kindly old Seth Parker.
 While this series was still running Lord branched out into other forms of Yankee humor, creating Uncle Abe and David for Goodrich Tires (June 23, 1930 to May 9, 1931).
 Radio listeners were sitting around the cracker barrel of "Everybody's Equiperies", the general store in Skowhegan, Maine, while Uncle Abe Stetson (Phil Lord) and David Simpson (Arthur Allen), the proprietors, discussed their plans for the vacation in New York which they had been deferring for thirty long years.
 Halfway through the show's run on NBC they sold their store and moved to New York City.
 Some sources state Phil Lord was replaced by Parker Fennelly after a few weeks.
 Although 1930 and 1931 magazines still stated Lord as main character. (see picture above left & right)

-Weeks after Uncle Abe and David went off the air, the formidable Lord/Allen/Fennelly trio was responsible for another series in this vein, The Stebbins Boys (June 22, 1931 to October 21, 1932).
+Weeks after Uncle Abe and David went off the air, the formidable Lord/Allen/Fennelly trio was responsible for another series in this vein, The Stebbins Boys (Blue, June 22, 1931 to October 21, 1932).
 In the small town of Bucksport Point, Maine, two elderly brothers - Allen as John Stebbins and Fennelly as Esley Stebbins- were in business together in ... a general store.
 A great success only to be suddenly dropped from the airwaves by their meat packer sponsor Swift & Co., packers without explanation (see pictures below).

 Parker Fennelly and Arthur Allen as "The Stebbins Boys" in the radio studio.Parker Fennelly and Arthur Allen enacting their roles as "The Stebbins Boys" John and Esley in their general store.